 Loss Compensation Activity

 Preservation Information Cards and Insect Investigation Activity for Students

 Case Studies of Conservation Projects at the Museum

 Science and Art Conservation: Resources for Teachers to Use in the Classroom

-Artful Stories for Families will begin again in September.
-Please check back in July for the fall programs.
+Artful Stories will begin again in September.

 The Artful Stories program is made possible through the generous support of PNC Bank and the David R. Clare and Margaret C. Clare Foundation.

 Teachers tell us that the workshops and educator courses at the Carlos Museum are unique.
 They value these programs because of the engaging content and the opportunity to work in small groups with scholars and artists who are not only experts in their areas, but masterful and generous instructors.
 Join us this academic year for a rich mix of workshops that range from explorations in the galleries with Emory faculty and curators, to hands-on art experiences with guest artists.